Terraform

 Referring to a single security group

-1. Create a security group by the name security-group-managed-outside-terraform.
+1. Create a security group with the name security-group-managed-outside-terraform.

 {